On the Morita invariance of Categorical Enumerative Invariants: Introduction

-Fix a parity $d\in \Z/2\Z$.
-Define a set $\mathcal{M}^d_\CC$ consisting of pairs $(\omega, s) $ with \begin{itemize} \item[--] $\omega$ a weak Calabi-Yau structure of $\CC$ of parity $d$, \item[--] $s$ a splitting of the non-commutative Hodge filtration of $\CC$. \end{itemize} We shall refer to a pair $(\omega, s)$ as an extended Calabi-Yau structure.
+Recall from \cite{GPS}, an element $\omega\in HH_\bullet(\CC)$ is called a weak Calabi-Yau structure if its induced pairing on $\CC$ defined by $a\otimes b \mapsto \langle \m_2(a,b), \omega\rangle_{\sf Muk}$ is homologically non-degenerate, see Definition~\ref{def:cy}.
+Fix $d\in \Z/2\Z$, termed parity, and consider pairs $(\omega, s) $ where \begin{itemize} \item[--] $\omega$ is a weak Calabi-Yau structure of $\CC$ of degree $d$, \item[--] $s$ is a splitting of the non-commutative Hodge filtration of $\CC$. \end{itemize} We shall refer to a pair $(\omega, s)$ as an extended Calabi-Yau structure.
 Next, we formulate a unitality condition for the pair $(\omega,s)$.
-We shall denote by ${\tw}^\pi\CC$ the triangulated split-closure of $\CC$.
-It is well-known that the embedding $\iota: \CC \hookrightarrow {\tw}^\pi\CC$ induces isomorphisms on Hoschchild and cyclic homologies, and hence we can identify extended Calabi-Yau structures $\CC$ with those in ${\tw}^\pi\CC$.
+We denote by ${\tw}^\pi\CC$ the triangulated split-closure of $\CC$.
+It is well known that the embedding $\iota: \CC \hookrightarrow {\tw}^\pi\CC$ induces isomorphisms in Hochschild and cyclic homologies, and hence we can identify extended Calabi-Yau structures in $\CC$ with those in ${\tw}^\pi\CC$.
 In the following, we shall make use of this identification freely.
+An extended Calabi-Yau structure $(\omega,s)$ is called unital if there exists a split-generating subcategory $\mathcal{A}\subset \tw^\pi \CC$ such that